-I. Amend Section 20-36.040, Table 3-4, to read and provide as follows:
+II.
+Amend Section 20-36.040, Table 3-4, in part, to read and provide as follows:

 TABLE 3-4-AUTOMOBILE AND BICYCLE PARKING REQUIREMENTS BY LAND USE TYPE Live/work and work/live units 2 spaces for each unit.
 The review authority may modify this requirement for the re-use of an existing structure with limited parking.
 1 space per 4 units if units do not have a private garage or private storage space for bike storage.
 Mixed-use projects See Section 20-36.050.A (Shared parking for mixed uses).
 Mobile home parks 1.75 spaces for each unit, which may be in tandem, one of which must be covered.
 At least one-third of the total spaces required shall be distributed throughout the mobile home park and available for guest parking.
 0.5 spaces per unit.
 Multifamily affordable housing project Studio/1 bedroom unit-1 space per unit.
 2 or more bedrooms-2 spaces per unit.
 1 space per 4 units if units do not have a private garage or private storage space for bike storage.
-Accessory Second dwelling units 1 space in addition to that required for a-the primary_single-family dwelling_unit, unless exempted by Section 20-42.130.E.9; the space may be uncovered, compact, or tandem, and located within the front yard setback, unless the review authority determines that such parking is not feasible due to specific topographical or fire and life safety conditions. when located in the driveway.
-If not located in driveway, parking shall be located outside any setback (See Section 20-42.130).
+Accessory dwelling units 1 space in addition to that required for the primary single-family dwelling unit, unless exempted by Section 20-42.130.E.9; the space may be uncovered, compact, or tandem, and located within the setback, unless the review authority determines that tandem parking or parking within a setback is not feasible due to specific topographical or fire and life safety conditions.
 None required.
 Junior accessory dwelling unit No off-street parking required.
 Parking required for the primary single family dwelling in accordance with this Table 3-4.

-II.
+III.
 Amend Section 20-42.130, to read and provide as follows:

-20-42.130 Residential Accessorysecond dwelling units.
+"20-42.130 Accessory dwelling units.

-Second Accessory dwelling units shall comply with the requirements of this Section, where allowed by Division 2 (Zoning Districts and Allowable Land Uses).
+Accessory dwelling units shall comply with the requirements of this Section, where allowed by Division 2 (Zoning Districts and Allowable Land Uses).